-Feet must last us a life time but with Diabetes, they can be under real threat of failing to make the distance.
-This is worrying as feet are generally our most important form of transport.
+Diabetic foot care is important to ensure your feet last a life time.With Diabetes, they can be under real threat of failing to make the distance and this is worrying because feet are generally our most important form of transport.

 There are many complications that can occur with diabetes but those that affect the diabetic foot include:

 Some of the complications affecting the diabetic foot include poor blood supply to the feet and diabetic foot neuropathy where the nerve sensation can be impaired.

 Now with poor blood supply, healing ability is going to be impaired which means a person with diabetes is going to be more prone to diabetic foot infection.

 Impaired sensation to the feet due to nerve damage predisposes diabetics to unknown damage to the feet.
 This means that you may step on something dangerous (eg. glass) and not feel it.
 You may even have trouble distinguishing water temperature differences, once more predisposing you to possible damage.
 Sometimes people don't know that their shoes are too small or too narrow, giving rise to corn, callus or lesion formation and possible diabetic foot ulcer formation.